|

 These images are part of a growing collection of chance encounters, captured over a period of years.
 They’re a fraction of a vastly greater array of missed opportunities: trucks that passed in the opposite direction, or signs seen while driving to other destinations, when stopping to photograph them was not possible.

-This collection of images is intended to spark an open dialogue among viewers, who themselves hold many different opinions as to the meaning and use of the American flag.
+This collection of images may be recombined in different variations over time.
+Each is intended to spark an open dialogue among viewers, who themselves hold many different opinions as to the meaning and use of the American flag.

 Elle Schorr and Jerry Kornbluth / Collaboration